Lordscairnie Castle

 Lordscairnie Castle is a ruin situated near Moonzie, 2.5 mi north-east of Cupar, in Fife, Scotland.
 It is protected as a scheduled monument.

 History

 Cairnie was a property of the Lindsay family, later Earls of Crawford, from 1355.
 The tower was constructed around 1500 by Alexander Lindsay of Auchtermoonzie (died 1517).
 The second son of the 4th earl of Crawford, Alexander subsequently became 7th earl, inheriting the earldom from his nephew who was killed at the Battle of Flodden in 1513.
-According to John Knox, James V of Scotland visited the castle just before his death in 1542, to visit the earl's daughter who was "one of his whores".
+According to John Knox, James V of Scotland visited the castle just before his death in 1542.

-James VI visited Ballenbreich on 18 June 1583 then went on to Lordscarnie.
+James VI visited Ballinbreich Castle in June 1583 and then went on to Lordscarnie.
 James Stewart, Earl of Arran stayed at "Carnye, the house of Crawford" in July 1583.
+In September 1583, after the collapse of the Gowrie Regime, Robert Pitcairn negotiated to be released from Lochleven Castle to be held on bond at Lordscairnie.

 The castle was unoccupied in the 17th century, and was used for religious meetings by an outlawed Episcopal congregation.
 It was later used for agricultural purposes.